What Is the Ohio Coronavirus Wastewater Monitoring Network?

 Map Viewing Tips

-Click a site to zoom in and view data for that site.
+The dashboard provides a list of facilities that are monitored for coronavirus gene fragments next to the state map of locations.
+Click a site or a facility name to zoom in and view data for that site.
 To return to the state view, click the site again.
 When viewing on a mobile device, such as a phone or tablet, pinch with both fingers to move the map or zoom in on a specific area.

 Note: A full screen option for this dashboard can be found on the lower right corner.
 To exit full screen mode press the 'Esc' key.